CompuWrld/recipefinder/README.md

 <strong>
 # The working branch is the only editable push to git
 </strong><br>

+<b> The project is following the project sunshine tutorial on Udacity so if you see any similarities, or odd names for a cooking app that is why.
 I want to make a recipe app that queries a database of recipes.

 It would let the user submit and rate recipes, but then also let's you know what you need for the recipe and has a list of stocked items that you have, and what you can make and / or what you need to buy.